mwpastore/sinja/README.md

 (`resource`, `has_one`, or `has_many`) using the given keywords and arguments below.
 Implicitly return the expected values as described below (as an array if necessary) or use the `next` keyword (instead of `return` or `break`) to exit the action helper.
-Return values marked with a question mark below may be omitted entirely.
+Return values with a question mark below may be omitted entirely.
 Any helper may additionally return an options hash to pass along to JSONAPI::Serializer.serialize (which will be merged into the global `serializer_opts` described above).
 The `:include` (see "Side-Unloading Related Resources" below) and `:fields` (for sparse fieldsets) query parameters are automatically passed through to JSONAPI::Serializers.